-- 1. Provide adequate game supervision.
+- 1. Ensures the athletic director provides adequate game supervision.
 Make the faculty aware that problems and potential problems must be reported and dealt with immediately.
 This may involve securing law enforcement agency assistance. - 2.
 Stress that coaches, parents, players, students, and fans must have an understanding of their roles and what is expected of them. - 3.
-Appropriately evaluate all programs and coaches seasonally, and take corrective action if necessary. - 4.
+Support the athletic director with evaluating all programs and coaches seasonally.
+Work with the AD to take corrective action if necessary. - 4.
 Recommend athletic coaches for employment who have a sound understanding of their role, are primarily concerned with the accomplishment of educational objectives, and display an understanding of, and willingness to work with student athletes. - 5.
-Establish and maintain a working relationship with the media, and encourage their support.
+Establish and maintain a working relationship with the media and encourage their support.